kurttheviking/bluecache/README.md

 ### Release history

-The `0.1.x` line focused on airity parity with the underlying lru-cache.
-However, Bluebird promisification now makes that type of approach unnecessary.
-The `0.2.x` refocuses bluecache on implementing lru-cache as a more functionally-oriented, read-through, Promises/A+ module.
+The `0.1.x` versions focused on API parity with the underlying lru-cache.
+However, [Bluebird promisification](https://github.com/petkaantonov/bluebird/blob/master/API.md#promisification) makes that use case unnecessary (though perhaps a bit more complicated).
+The `0.2.x`+ versions refocus bluecache on implementing lru-cache as a more functionally-oriented, read-through, Promises/A+ module.

 | bluecache | [bluebird](https://github.com/petkaantonov/bluebird) | [lru-cache](https://github.com/isaacs/node-lru-cache) |
 | --- | :--- | :--- |